TongruiWang/TongruiWang.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I'm moving to Shanghai Jiao Tong University as a Tenure-track Associate Professor in this summer.
+I will join Shanghai Jiao Tong University as a Tenure-track Associate Professor in this summer.